-One concern with wet scrubber operations is scrubber flooding, which will occur if the washwater drainage from the sump, either by pump or gravity drain, stops or is blocked.
-This will quickly cause flooding of the scrubber and overflow of the water down the exhaust pipe and subsequent damage to the attached engine/boiler may occur.
-The scrubber automation system should prevent such critical situations and this may be achieved with a high water level alarm, an automatic stop of the water supply to the scrubber and opening of the exhaust bypass (if fitted), with simultaneous appropriate functions for maintaining the associated fuel burning systems in a safe status.
+One concern with wet scrubber operations is scrubber flooding, which occurs if the washwater drainage from the sump, either by pump or gravity drain, stops or is blocked.
+This will quickly flood the scrubber and overflow of water down the exhaust pipe, and subsequent damage to the attached engine/boiler, may occur.
+The scrubber automation system should prevent such critical situation; this may be achieved with a high water level alarm, an automatic cut off of the water supply to the scrubber and opening of the exhaust bypass (if fitted), and simultaneous appropriate functions for maintaining the associated fuel burning systems in a safe status.